nullstack/nullstack.github.io/articles/server-functions.md

 Keep in mind that every server function is similar to an express route in API and must be coded without depending on view logic for security.

+> 🔒 Server functions with the name starting with "start" (and optionally followed by an uppercase letter) do not generate an API endpoint to avoid malicious context flooding.

 ```jsx
 import Nullstack from 'nullstack';